Receive a $50 Woolworths eGift Card*

 The NBN comes in six different speed tiers:

-The first four speed tiers are widely available around Australia across all connection types, but NBN 250 and 1000 are both limited to homes and businesses with either a Fibre to the Premises (FTTP) or Hybrid Fibre Coaxial (HFC) connection.
+The first four speed tiers are widely available around Australia across all connection types, but NBN 250 and 1000 are both limited to homes with either a Fibre to the Premises (FTTP) or Hybrid Fibre Coaxial (HFC) connection.

 NBN 12 is the lowest-power NBN speed tier available.
 It's primarily suitable for fundamental internet tasks like web browsing, checking emails and occasional standard definition (SD) video streaming.